rorzor/AgentRTS/README.md

  * Unlike the other resources types, these need to be picked up by replicants and carried back to the ship to be gathered
  * Control over a critical number of these artifacts unlocks high level upgrades to be researched, the final of which wins the game

+## Coding Scheme
+Integer encoding will be used to represent different possible contents of each cell in the grid around the player/agent:

+* 0 - Empty
+* 11 - Organic
+* 12 - Mineral
+* 13 - Artifact
+* 14 - Friendly NPC (other agents)
+* 15 - Hostile NPC
+* 1-10 - Represents the current hit points of the player/agent.
+This set of values will only ever exist in the center square e.g. (4,4)